MyCryptoHQ/eth-scan/README.md

 ### `BalanceMap`

-A `BalanceMap` is an object with an address as key and a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) as value.
+A `BalanceMap` is an object with an address as key and a [bigint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) as value.

 ### Providers

-Currently, `eth-scan` has support for three different providers:
+Currently, `eth-scan` has support for four different providers:

 * Ethers.js, by using an existing Ethers.js provider
 * Web3, by using an instance of the `Web3` class
 * HTTP, by using a URL of a JSONRPC endpoint as string
+* EIP-1193 compatible provider, like `window.ethereum`

 ## Compatiblity